 As the workers began to see that their struggle was not just with the farmers, but with the government as well, “Bella ciao” expanded in use becoming—between 1943 and 1945—a rallying cry for the anti-fascist resistance.

 Part installation and part extended activation, this collection draws upon this history of “Bella ciao” as a paean to those who are believed to be powerless—workers struggling against capitalist greed.
 At the center of the space, a table is laden with platters of risotto, from which a viewer is invited to serve themselves up a plate.
-Each serving bowl is handmade—suggesting unique rather than mass production—and contains a different type of risotto, flavored with seasonal vegetables such as radicchio, mushroom, or asparagus.
-Behind this centerpiece, invoking laborious modes of production, rice “paintings”—in which grains are toasted to different shades— and hand-stitched banners replicate the haunting chorus of the protest song.
+Each serving bowl is handmade——and contains a different type of risotto, flavored with seasonal vegetables such as radicchio, mushroom, or asparagus.
+Behind this centerpiece, invoking laborious modes of production, rice “paintings”—in which to different shades— and hand-stitched banners replicate the haunting chorus of the protest song.
 While opening this group of works to the embodied experience of a viewer, I also intend for this setting of food to be read in a political light, inviting discussion and the potential for collectivity in a gesture to relational aesthetics that harkens back to my graduate studies with Rirkrit Tiravanija.
 Though far from a rice paddy, this installation troubles the conventional and apolitical understanding of care.

 The lamp made in dedication to the resistance and workers rights, is specifically created using the exterior shell of the plaster mold.
 Wanting to rebel against the original purpose of the form, the interior of the mold which is made to create the form remains invisible, and I use only the exterior shape to produce a new way of working.
 I ensure gestures of the fingers are seen during the making of the lamp, the clay is never smoothed out but rather left in a raw and natural manner allowing the viewer to connect to the worker/artist behind this clay form.